 Silves - Algarve - Portugal

 Welcome to Silves Uncovered!
-Your Silves holiday guide!
+Your guide to Silves holidays!

 Welcome to Silves Uncovered!
 Your tourist guide to holidays in Silves, in central Algarve, Portugal.
 Get all you need to know about the historic town, its accommodation, restaurants, bars, shops, things to do and in fact, all things Silves Uncovered!